 The Directorate of Water of the Decentralised Administration of Crete is the main instrument of policy development and application in the region of Crete.
 The distribution of water is carried out by the Local Organisations of Land Reclamation.
 The Organisation for the Development of Crete S.A. is a governmental organisation responsible for studding, planning, constructing and managing of hydraulic infrastructures.
 Local agro-industrial cooperatives are also involved in product/commodity exploitation and are directly dependent on the availability of freshwater resources.

-In the frame of the IMPREX project we will try to exploit the potential applicability of seasonal forecasts in local water governance and management through an operational tool tailored to local user needs.
+In the frame of the IMPREX project we exploited the potential applicability of seasonal forecasts in local water governance and management through an operational tool tailored to local user needs.

-The primary goal of this case study is to introduce the advanced forecasting information developed in the frame of IMPREX to local users.
+This case study introduced the advanced forecasting information developed in the frame of IMPREX to local users.

-We aim to test the efficiency of seasonal forecasting on monitoring and predicting hydrological and agricultural drought and to put the concept of forecasting into the water resources management practice.
+We tested the efficiency of seasonal forecasting on monitoring and predicting hydrological and agricultural drought and to put the concept of forecasting into the water resources management practice.

 Tools and models

-The main focus for the study site will be on developing:
+The main focus for the study site was on developing: